stefan-najdovski/stefan-najdovski/README.md

 <h3> About me: </h3>

--  **I'm a self thought Android App developer**
+-  **I'm self thought Android App developer**
--  **I'd love to get into a career linked with Computational Photography and or creating hardware for it.**
+-  **I love everything linked with Computational Photography and/or creating hardware for it.**
 -  **Also I like to thinker with Bare Metal Hardware and hack devices to gain root (I belive in Open Hardware and Software with full control and ownership)**
 -  **Linux User**